Start Right Now

 However, graphite pencils are made in several degrees of hardness, with "9B" at the soft end of the scale and "9H" at the hard end.
 I suggest that you purchase 2B, 4B, B, 2H, and 4H pencils to add to your collection.
 You'll be able to use these extra pencils to create a larger range of textures and shading than you could with just an HB pencil.

-You could use any unlined paper for sketching, but paper that's specifically labeled for drawing or sketching has a texture that "holds on" to the graphite better than normal writing or printing paper.
+You could use any unlined paper for sketching, but paper that's specifically labeled for drawing or sketching has a texture that "holds on" to the graphite better than normal writing paper.

 You can find inexpensive drawing pads in the office supply section of most stores.
 A few other handy items to pick up while you're shopping are a handheld pencil sharpener, a few different types of erasers, and a pencil box to store your supplies.